 I lost my beliefs, my values, my friends, my health, and my confidence.
-Any of my interactions with new people always went pear-shaped as I never knew who I was, or who I was, kept changing.
+Many of my interactions with new people went pear-shaped as I never knew who I was, or who I was, kept changing.
 I would not conform to a group.
 My identity was shattered, so how could people find any common ground with me?
 I churned through fragile friendship after friendship.

 As I was coming out of my decade of hell, I flew to the Island Kingdom of Tonga to swim with humpback whales.
 It was my first overseas trip and it became a formative experience for me.
 I found a measure of peace and self-acceptance, that I never thought possible.
 After I gazed into the eye of a humpback whale, everything in my life was put into perspective.
-This experience helped me in the early stages of the new me, to not pine for the approval of people who would never approve of me.
-This was such a monumental moment that I decided to get a tattoo of a humpback whale.
+This encounter helped me in the early stages of the new me, to not pine for the approval of people who would never approve of me.
+It was such a monumental moment that I decided to get a tattoo of a humpback whale.
 A constant reminder of this healing memory, to see every day of my life.
 I began a five-year search for the perfect humpback whale image to permanently imprint on my body.
 If it wasn’t right, I knew I’d look at it with a sense of grief and disappointment.
 It had to perfectly represent the memory and emotion and result of the experience.
 Unsurprisingly, no such image I found ever fulfilled my perfect expectations.

 I began a five-year search for the perfect humpback whale image to permanently imprint on my body.

 During my years of hell, I always loved to give, but for that period of my life, other than kindness and freshly baked cakes, I felt I was nobody of value, had nothing to give, nothing to offer, but I so very badly wanted to add to the richness of the human experience and to the quality of life on the planet we live on.
 I couldn’t offer hope.
 I couldn’t offer intelligence.
 I couldn’t offer stable friendship.
-People were even annoyed with my over-the-top kindness and starting handing back the cakes I was baking them.
+People were even annoyed with my over-the-top kindness and started handing back the cakes I was baking them.
 Everything I offered was rejected and there seemed to be nothing, nothing at all I could give.
 This created an immense sense of emptiness and depression that has haunted me for longer than I would care to share.
 But as time passed, I started to become interested in the issue of plastic, plastic production, and plastic pollution.
 If you are a follower of my social media pages, here and here, no further explanation is required.
-The tide has slowly changed, and with the environmental work I have been doing, I am now, on almost a daily basis receiving positive messages from people around the world.
+The tide has slowly changed, and with the environmental work I have been doing, I am now receiving positive messages from people around the world.
 Complete strangers telling me I inspire them.
 I couldn’t be more pleased with what, inadvertently, I have managed to give to many people.
 Inspiration.
 To me there is nothing better than to inspire.
 Because to inspire, is to give people hope in themselves.
 That is the biggest gift I can give anyone.
 Better than any cake I could bake.
 To be inspired is to believe in yourself and your own potential.